-Michael Phelps, Olympic swimmer and winner of 28 medals, has struggled with depression since his teens.
-In this MSN article titled “Michael Phelps: 'I am extremely thankful that I did not take my life'”
+Michael Phelps, Olympic swimmer and winner of 28 medals, struggled with depression since his teens.
+In this article titled “Michael Phelps: 'I am extremely thankful that I did not take my life'”

 Phelps reports falling into major depression after every Olympics.
 He finally reached out for help when he hit an all-time low where he wasn’t eating or sleeping well and didn’t want to be alive.

 The article quotes Phelps saying "I was very good at compartmentalizing things and stuffing things away that I didn't want to talk about, I didn't want to deal with, I didn't want to bring up -- I just never ever wanted to see those things."
 After learning to talk about his feelings, he reports life was much easier.